DoctorWhoof/tato/readme.md

 Ridiculous old fashioned game engine.
 You probably shouldn't use this.
-For very simple games that would feel unconfortable in a large, bloated, modern engine.
+For very simple games that would feel uncomfortable in a large, bloated, modern engine.

 Features:
 - Minimal dependencies (slotmap, libm and num-traits).
 No standard library required.